-One surprising finding, when comparing the used RP criteria in the analyzed project with the literature, is that implementation\slash development effort\slash cost is not used at all in the analyzed project, despite being frequently mentioned in the literature (e.g., in \citep{Hujainah2018, Thakurta2017}), and being the most frequently mentioned criterion in~\citep{Riegel2015}.
-Moreover, there are several RP techniques\slash tools in the literature (e.g., in \citep{Bukhsh2020, Hujainah2018}) that are based on cost\slash effort, and it has been reported to be used in industry when prioritizing requirements, e.g., in ~\citep{Svensson2011, DANEVA2013}.
-Despite that various cost\slash effort estimations are performed at the case company and for the analyzed project, it is not deemed as an important criterion to be used for requirements prioritization.
-One possible explanation may be that cost\slash effort estimations are considered by the team when setting their own priority (called Team priority), but not explicitly used when prioritizing requirements.
+One surprising finding, when comparing the used RP criteria in the analyzed project with the literature, is that implementation\slash development effort\slash cost was not used at all in the analyzed project, despite being frequently mentioned in the literature (e.g., in~\cite{Hujainah2018, Thakurta2017}), and being the most frequently mentioned criterion in~\cite{Riegel2015}.
+Moreover, there are several RP techniques\slash tools in the literature (e.g., in~\citep{Bukhsh2020, Hujainah2018}) that are based on cost\slash effort, and it has been reported to be used in industry when prioritizing requirements, e.g., in~\cite{Svensson2011, DANEVA2013}.
+Despite that various cost\slash effort estimations are performed at the case company and for the analyzed project, it is not deemed as an important criterion to be used for RP.
+One possible explanation may be that cost\slash effort estimations were considered by the team when setting their own priority (called Team priority), but not explicitly used when prioritizing requirements.
 However, it is not possible to confirm or reject this explanation based on the extracted data.
-We can only conclude, based on the extracted data, that implementation\slash development effort\slash cost is not considered an important RP criterion at the company when determining which requirements should be implemented and released, which is not in line with the literature.
+We can only conclude, based on the extracted data, that implementation\slash development effort\slash cost was not considered an important RP criterion at the company when determining which requirements should be implemented and released, which is not in line with the literature.

-The case company use eight RP criteria in the analyzed project, but just because they are used it does not mean that they have an actual impact when determining (i.e., requirements prioritization) which requirements should be implemented and released.
+The case company used eight RP criteria in the analyzed project, but just because they are used it does not mean that they have an actual impact when determining which requirements should be implemented and released.
 Therefore, we analyzed 32,139 decisions for 11,110 features to see which of the eight RP criteria have an actual impact.
-Based on the results in Sect.~\ref{Res} (see Table~\ref{tab:summary} and Fig.~\ref{fig:mcmc_areas}), seven out of the eight RP criteria used in the analyzed project have an actual impact on requirements prioritization.
-The only criterion that did not have an actual impact is Key customers.
+Based on the results in Sect.~\ref{Res} (see Table~\ref{tab:summary} and Fig.~\ref{fig:mcmc_areas}), seven out of the eight RP criteria used in the analyzed project have an actual impact on RP.
+The only criterion that did not have an actual impact was Key customers.